Coding level: Beginner

 This solution tracks the performance of public YouTube videos, including views, likes, and comments, in a Google Sheets spreadsheet.
 The trigger checks for updated information each day and sends an email if videos have new comment activity so that you can engage with questions and comments.

 The script uses the advanced YouTube service to get YouTube video details and statistics for the video URLs listed in the Video Link column in each sheet.
 If the number of comments for a listed video has gone up, the script sends an email notification to the email address that the sheet is named after.

 This solution uses the following services:

-- Calendar Service: Sends the event information to the spreadsheet.
+- Spreadsheet Service: Gets the YouTube URL information from the spreadsheet.

 Before you begin

 To use this sample, you need the following prerequisites:

 - A Google Account (Google Workspace accounts might require administrator approval)

 - A web browser with access to the internet